Lamberhurst Music Festival – FAQ

-- The opera consists of two halves, each of around 55 minutes.
+- The concert consists of two halves, each of around 55 minutes.
 There will be an interval of 30 minutes and the opera should finish around 10pm

 - There is an area directly in front of the stage where we place between 100 and 150 chairs, and this area is kept picnic free

 - The audience can arrive from 5.30pm and are invited to bring folding chairs, tables (if required) and picnics.
 These can be set up anywhere outside the main seating area

 - The audience can move into the main seating area once their picnics are finished, using their own chairs (space permitting) or the LMF chairs provided.
 Alternatively, you are more than welcome to stay outside the main seating area, enjoy the concert and continue your picnic during the interval

 - The concert will be amplified so everybody should be able to easily hear